A Change of Perspective

 The sights and smells all felt familiar, too.
 Rose-coloured blossom trees stood next to my van.
 Every morning, I brushed petals out of the corners of my miniature home.
 Every evening, the trees silhouetted the crescent moon as stars peppered the clear sky.
 Sport climbing’s simplicity and (usually) fair weather make for a very pleasant lifestyle.

 But one day, I woke to the smell of rain.
 I slid open my side door and looked across at Killian in his van.
-Sometime’s he’d be serenading the world with his Irish tones on the guitar; on other occasions he’d stroll up to our car park neighbours and strike up a conversation in French.
+Sometimes he’d be serenading the world with his Irish tones on the guitar; on other occasions, he’d stroll over to our car park neighbours and strike up a conversation in French.
 On this occasion, however, he lay tucked up in bed, reading a book.
 ‘Bugger!’ was all that needed to be said.
 Heavy grey clouds swirled around the crag; Céüse’s crown was now smudged.

-Staying true to climber’s form, we head to Gap in search of entertainment, showers and WiFi.
+Staying true to climber’s form, we headed to Gap in search of entertainment, showers and WiFi.
 Staying true to French form, it was a national holiday and the only place open was a grimy betting shop.
 It was the kind of place where flies immediately landed on our coffee saucers, and the locals didn’t care if we could understand what they said.
-They turned their noses up at ‘les Anglais’ (“I’m Irish!” said Killian), and I turned up my headphones.
+They turned their noses up at ‘les Anglais’ (“I’m Irish!” protested Killian), and I turned up the volume on my headphones.